taroooyan/bg-wiki/Safety-in-radiation-detection.md

 **ADVICE IN DISCUSSION GROUP THREAD** A good example of a lengthy, quality explanation of radiation safety and safe use, see Kalin’s thread begun 26 Jan 2013, [[Radiation safety: educated guess|https://groups.google.com/forum/?hl=en#!searchin/safecast-japan/safety/safecast-japan/fV_DAWD63fo/uA_W_1rUhzgJ]].

 >”High zone is not for novice, but requires training…”

+**VIDEO**: for example see [[video on radiation absorption filtering methods| http://blog.safecast.org/2011/05/radiation-measurement-experiment/]]: The Safecast team members wear work overalls  (not their ordinary clothing).
+Reportedly they have backup hazmat gear in the car.
+Their approach is serious, respectful and careful around higher readings on varnished rain-soaked wood bench.
+(This can be contrasted with whbat appears to be a cavalier, casual approach to explore [["maxed-out" hot ant-hill near Chernobyl|http://www.youtube.com/watch?v=6kg4vVYKc90.]])

 **RECOMMENDED SAFETY LINKS:** here's example of a link given in the devices group, a recommended *starter*, the "Guide to the safe handling of radioactive materials in research", a manual on radiological safety practices by the Perkin Elmer Co.